Kashibai

-Kashibai Bhat was the first wife of Bajirao I, the Peshwa (Prime Minister) to the fourth Maratha Chhatrapati (Emperor) Shahu.
+Kashibai Bhat was the wife of Bajirao I, the Peshwa (Prime Minister) to the fourth Maratha Chhatrapati (Emperor) Shahu.
 With Bajirao, she had four children, including Balaji Baji Rao and Ragunath Rao.
 Balaji succeeded Bajirao as Peshwa upon the latter's death in 1740.
 Also following Bajirao's death, Kashibai fostered her step-son, Shamsher Bahadur, whose mother was Bajirao's second wife, Mastani.

 Family

 Kashibai was the daughter of Mahadji Krishna Joshi and Bhabanibai of Chas, belonging to a wealthy banker family.
 She was fondly called "Laadubai" and was born and raised in Chaaskaman village, which is located 70 kilometers away from Pune.
 Kashibai's father, Mahadji Krishna Joshi, was originally from Talsure village in Ratnagiri and later shifted to Chaaskaman.
 Mahadji was a wealthy sahukar (moneylender) as well as the subedar of the Maratha empire in Kalyan, a factor which played a strong role in the alliance of Bajirao and Kashibai.
 Mahadji had also helped the reigning Maratha emperor (Chhatrapati) Shahu in his difficulties and as a reward was appointed as his treasurer.
 Kashibai also had a brother named Krishnarao Chaskar.

 According to historian Pandurang Balkawade, Kashibai was quiet and soft-spoken and suffered from a type of arthritis.